kannikakabilar/Kannika-Notas/ML_Eng/Behavioural_Qs/README.md

 3. feature engineering
 4. clustering

 Talk about your work in courses ...
+Too bad we didn't include Machine Learning here but you should bring it up, like below

 ## Can you explain what you learnt about Machine Learning either in your undergrad and/or your master's program?